 It is one thing to read and hear about what transpired between the Australian and Japanese forces.
 But to be there, see the actual locations, and view the terrain they had to contend with, just puts it all into perspective.

 An additional benefit organised by our guide was to have the time and the chance to interact with locals at two of the larger villages, being Menari and Kagi.
-The interaction with the children, the schools and some of the parents was just fabulous.
+The interaction with the children, the schools and some of the parents were just fabulous.

 A big thank you to Arthur and his team of porters.
 The entire team was fantastic and they even agreed to sing us some of their favourite songs.
 What a treat!

-Thanks Kokoda Trail Expeditions.
+Thanks Kokoda Trail Expeditions